frostiq/cryptomedia-subgraph/README.md

 > All cryptomedia NFTs in one subgraph

-More about subgrapsh and The Graph protocol you can find [here](https://thegraph.com/docs/introduction).
+More about subgraphs and The Graph protocol you can find [here](https://thegraph.com/docs/introduction).

 ### Deliverables for the NFT subgraph:
 - Query created NFTs by address